-Jacques Morisset is the World Bank Lead Economist in Madagascar.
-After getting his PhD in Economics from the University of Geneva, he has hold various positions in the World Bank and IFC, while collaborating with the World Economic Forum.
-He has published in academic journals, including World Bank Economic Review, Journal of Development Economics, and World Development.
-He is currently a member of the Board of the World Bank Economic Review.
+Jacques Morisset is the World Bank Lead Economist and Program Leader for Cote d’Ivoire.
+After receiving his PhD in economics from the University of Geneva, he has held various positions at the World Bank and IFC, while collaborating with the World Economic Forum.
+He has published in academic journals, including the World Bank Economic Review, Journal of Development Economics, and World Development.
+He was a member of the Board of the World Bank Economic Review.

 - Managing Natural Resources: Should we Really Listen to People?

 - Should Government Give Money to Tanzania’s Poor?